 Fish that are predatory and large should not be thrown into bowls.
 This type of fish requires a much more intense filtration and oxygenation system to supply its minimal needs.
 Here are some excellent examples of fish you should avoid: The oscar fish, discus, angelfish, plecos, and more.

-We have experts that have worked on animals in pet stores who have observed our species observing it.
-The main characteristics we studied are their prices, colors, and the easy maintenance they provide.
+We have experts that have worked on animals in pet stores who have observed the different species.
+The main characteristics looked at were prices, colors, and the ease of maintenance.
 We’ve tried being as objective as we can about these fish.